larsloQ/yours59_animate_span_exchange/readme.md

 - Type of underline (solid, wavy, dashed)
 - If the whole animation should get repeated

+To remove the effect, open the Popup and delete all additional words.

 ### Screenshot of interface in gutenberg editor

 ![screenshot of interface in gutenberg editor ](screenshot.png "screenshot of interface in gutenberg editor")